This adventure-packed trip combines marine wildlife with mountains, walking and boating.

 The Chilean portion of Patagonia is called Magellanes after its Portuguese explorer.
 On the Pacific side glacial action has excavated a complex coastline of fjords and islands.
 Between the mainland and Tierra del Fuego, the Strait of Magellan has Chile’s first and only marine reserve, Francisco Coloane Marine Park.

 Santiago de Chile

-Chile’s capital is located in the central valley, with the Andes to the east, and the coastal range to the west.
-A lively and dynamic place, there is lots to see in the city and surrounding Andes.
+Chile’s capital and its largest city is located in the central valley, with the snow-capped Andes to the east, and the coastal range to the west.
+A lively and dynamic place, it is one of Latin America’s most sophisticated locations, and here is lots to see in the city and surrounding Andes.